Kenya African Union: Demand for Independence

 On June 10, 1951, the KAU demanded an end to colonial rule and Independence within three years.
-In November 1951, KAU sent a deputation to the United Nations Conference in Paris where they presented a petition entitled “Land Hunger in Kenya” which called for an urgent solution to the Land question in Kenya with regard to the Africans.
+In November 1951, KAU sent a deputation to the United Nations Conference in Paris where they presented a petition entitled "Land Hunger in Kenya" which called for an urgent solution to the Land question in Kenya with regard to the Africans.

-The same year, radical members of the KAU in the Nairobi Branch formed a ‘Central Committee’ known as “Muhimu” (Kiswahili for ‘Important’) which began to plan more militant methods to achieve Independence.
+The same year, radical members of the KAU in the Nairobi Branch formed a 'Central Committee' known as "Muhimu" (Kiswahili for 'Important') which began to plan more militant methods to achieve Independence.
 They began oathing members in a secret organization known as the Mau Mau.
-The “Muhimu” led by Eliud Mutonyi (Chairman), Isaac Gathanju (Secretary), Bildad Kaggia, Paul Ngei, and Fred Kubai as members, coordinated the Mau Mau activities and administration of oaths.
-The oathing began in Nairobi slums and soon morphed into active oathing in Kiambu, Fort Hall (presently Murang’a County), and Nyeri.
+The "Muhimu" led by Eliud Mutonyi (Chairman), Isaac Gathanju (Secretary), Bildad Kaggia, Paul Ngei, and Fred Kubai as members, coordinated the Mau Mau activities and administration of oaths.
+The oathing began in Nairobi slums and soon morphed into active oathing in Kiambu, Fort Hall (presently Murang'a County), and Nyeri.

 KAU is banned

 Soon after his arrival to take up his governorship, Sir Evelyn Baring made a brief tour of Central Kenya to familiarize himself with the situation.
 He met headmen, chiefs, priests, settlers and other influential members of society, and soon concluded that there was an impending state of anarchy that would almost certainly become unmanageable in due course.
 He returned to Nairobi and on October 10, 1952, cabled the Secretary of State for the Colonies Oliver Lyttelton seeking permission to declare a state of Emergency in the colony.

-Four days later, on October 14, 1952, Lyttelton in response stated, “I approve your proposal to declare a state of Emergency under Emergency Powers Order in Council, 1939, and to take action against Kenyatta and his henchmen.
-I shall give you my full support in thus maintaining law and order.”
+Four days later, on October 14, 1952, Lyttelton in response stated, "I approve your proposal to declare a state of Emergency under Emergency Powers Order in Council, 1939, and to take action against Kenyatta and his henchmen.
+I shall give you my full support in thus maintaining law and order."

 Five days later, Governor Baring declared a state of Emergency in Kenya.

 The following day on October 20, 1952, KAU leaders Jomo Kenyatta and several other leaders were arrested under the Operation Jock Scott.
 This followed the declaration of the Emergency by the new governor SirEvelyn Baring.

-In November 1952, a deputation of KAU leaders which included Walter Odede, Wycliffe W.W.
+In November 1952, a deputation of KAU leaders which included Walter Odede, W.W.W.
 Awori and Joseph Murumbi, tried to meet with Lyttelton who had come to oversee the operations against the Mau Mau.
 They wanted to discuss the unfolding situation with him.
 Through Governor Baring, they sought and were granted audience with Lyttelton at Government House.
 But when they arrived, Lyttelton refused to even greet them greatly embarrassing Governor Baring who had arranged the meeting.